cchristelis/cartridge/docs/welcome.md

 e.g. `gulp component --name newComponent`

 This will create the component folder, handlebars file and Sass file inside of `views/_partials`.
-Easy!
+Running `gulp` will including the Sass file - ready for styling.

 ####The long way: